CWilson123/CWilson123/README.md

 - 👋 Hi, I’m @CWilson123
 - I'm a Computer Science Graduate (The University of Florida)
 - I'm currently employed as a full stack developer
-- I'm also invloved in numerous personal projects
+- I'm also involved in numerous personal projects
 - Reach out to me!
 I'm always looking for new opportunities and new challenges!